Ushahidi is a tool for collecting, managing, and visualizing data.

 Anyone can use Ushahidi, but traditionally it has been a tool used by Crisis Responders, Human Rights Reporters, and Citizens & Governments (such as election monitoring or corruption reporters).
 We also serve environmental mappers, asset monitoring, citizen journalism, international development, and many others.

 Ushahidi 3.x was built on a PHP stack: dependencies are managed with composer, we’re using Kohana 3 but phasing that out, and we’ve isolated the core logic of the platform standalone Entity and Usecase classes.

-The user interface of Ushahidi 3.x is now a separate app (the client) built purely in JS, HTML + CSS using AngularJS and a collection of other libraries.
-Again this uses a modern stack, with a build pipeline using gulp and browserify.
+The user interface of Ushahidi 3.x is now a separate app (the client) built purely in JS, HTML + CSS using AngularJS and a collection of other libraries, with a build pipeline using gulp and Webpack.

 What’s new (and improved)?

 Dependencies are properly managed and easier to update or replace needed.

 We’re using our own API to build the app, it gets first class support.

 You can work on just the UI without delving into the API code

 Modern libraries mean they’re still being supported, we don’t have the burden of supporting legacy libraries ourselves.